jamesl88/cv/README.md

 **Software Engineer:** `January 2015 - Present`<br />
 [rentify.com](http://rentify.com)

-Rentify is a letting agent built for the 21st century.
-It helps landlords to let and manage their properties, either themselves or using Rentify’s Property Specialists without the hassle and expense of an old-fashioned agent.
-I am currently involved with assisting with the development of new My primary responsibilities were to develop new features, code review and to deal with bug fixes for the Rentify platform.
+My primary responsibilities were to develop new features, code review and to deal with bug fixes for the Rentify platform.
 I worked on many features both front-end and back-end including landing pages, emails and interactive web forms.
 The Rentify platform is built on the Ruby on Rails framework, uses Rspec for BDD and Javascript/jQuery for our front-end development; we’ve also experimented with ReactJS.
 We employed many other tools such as JIRA, Bugsnag, Salesforce, Chef, CI with Jenkins and Slack, which enabled us to work in an agile way to release features quickly and efficiently.

 - Ruby on Rails
 - Javascript